-Spurned again by Trump, House panel to meet with or without McGahn
+Rebuffed by Trump, House panel to meet with or without ex-White House lawyer

 Trump earlier this month cited the controversial doctrine of executive privilege to block another Judiciary Committee subpoena seeking an unredacted version of Mueller’s final report.

-In the report, McGahn was a key witness regarding possible obstruction of justice by Trump.
-Career prosecutors who are not involved in the case have said that the report contained strong evidence that Trump committed a crime when he pressured McGahn to fire Mueller and later urged him to lie about the episode.

-Reporting by Sarah N. Lynch; Editing by Kevin Drawbaugh and Cynthia Osterman
+Reporting by Sarah N. Lynch; Editing by Kevin Drawbaugh, Cynthia Osterman and Will Dunham